 If you could use one word to describe Rod’s thoughts on design it would be “passion”.
 It is not just Graphic Design he is passionate about, he loves all great innovative and thoughtful design, whether it be architecture, industrial, furniture, golf course and car design.

-As Studio Manager Megan also is Account Manager for the Ballarat region.
+As Studio Manager Megan also is Account Manager for the Ballarat and Bendigo regions.
 Megan has an amazing “can do” attitude which brings smiles to our team and our clients.
 If you happen to work with Megan you will discover first hand a fantastic design mind and huge commitment to your cause.

 Scott is a team player responsible for defining and delivering end-to-end projects for our clients.
 Driven by great ideas and continually seeking a challenge, he has a clear ability to deliver well conceived concepts, strategy and creative solutions across multiple channels.